-If any OTT service provider/ OTT platform provides communication services similar to legacy services provided by a licensed telecommunication service provider (TSP) which act as "functional substitutes" to TSP's legacy services, then such OTT platforms must be regarded as 'same or similar to service(s) being provided by the TSPs'.
+Services provided by an OTT service provider/OTT platform that are 'functional substitutes' for a legacy communication services provided by a licensed telecommunications service providers (TSP) should be regarded as 'same or similar to service(s) being provided by the TSPs'.

-Following categories of services offered by OTT service providers/OTT platforms can be considered as 'functional substitutes' of legacy services of TSPs:
+OTT service providers providing the following types of services should be considered as 'functional substitutes' of legacy services of TSPs:

 - (i) Voice Calling Services: Some OTT service providers provide voice calling services and internet telephony, where voice is transported over the public internet as packet switched traffic.
 Examples of such OTT players are Skype, Facetime, Google Hangouts, Viber and WhatsApp.
 These OTT services are functional substitutes for the legacy voice calling services provided by licensed TSPs like Reliance, Airtel, Vodafone. - (ii) Conference Calling Services: Voice calling OTT service providers such as Skype, Facetime, Google Hangouts, and WhatsApp often also provide conference calling services where the consumer can add more than two persons on the voice call.
-Such a service is also provided by licensed TSPs like Reliance, Airtel, Vodafone.

-- (iii) Messaging Services: Some OTT service providers provide instant messaging services through public internet using the Internet Protocol (IP) technology.
+Such a service is also provided by licensed TSPs like Reliance, Airtel, Vodafone. - (iii) Messaging Services: Some OTT service providers provide instant messaging services through public internet using the Internet Protocol (IP) technology.
 Examples of OTT messaging services include WhatsApp and Facebook Messenger.
 These instant messaging OTT services are functional substitutes for the legacy short service messaging (SMS) and multi media messaging (MMS) services provided by licensed TSPs like Reliance, Airtel, Vodafone. - (iv) Video and Audio Content Services: Certain OTT service providers/platforms engage in broadband delivery of video and audio content over the internet, without a cable or satellite service operators being involved in the control or distribution of the video and audio content itself.
 In this OTT service delivery model, the licensed TSP is responsible for providing the transport medium i.e., its network for travelling of IP packets.
 The OTT audio content providers are 'functional substitutes' of licensed radio channels (which is also a telecommunication service) such as Akashwani, Red FM, Radio Mirchi etc..
-Likewise, OTT audio-video content providers are 'functional substitutes' of cable and direct-to-home (DTH) (which literally is also a telecommunication service) and channels like Sony, Star and Zee as well as DTH services such as TataSky, Airtel DTH, who operate with requisite statutory registrations/licenses/approvals.
-Examples of audio-video content OTT service providers include Netflix, Amazon Prime, Spotify, Gaana.com etc. - Q.2 Should substitutability be treated as the primary criterion for comparison of regulatory or licensing norms applicable to TSPs and OTT service providers?
+Likewise, OTT audio-video content providers are 'functional substitutes' of cable and direct-to-home (DTH) (which literally is also a telecommunication service) and channels like Sony, Star and Zee as well as DTH services such as TataSky, Airtel DTH, who operate with requisite statutory registerations/licenses/approvals.
+Examples of audio-video content OTT service providers include Netflix, Amazon Prime, Spotify, Gaana.com etc.

+Q.2 Should substitutability be treated as the primary criterion for comparison of regulatory or licensing norms applicable to TSPs and OTT service providers?
 Please suggest factors or aspects, with justification, which should be considered to identify and discover the extent of substitutability.